 - Step 12 - Final Recommendation

-In most cases, the actual commencement of formal congregation‐based discernment follows a period in which the individual alone has been engaged in discovery.
+In most cases, the actual commencement of formal congregation‐based discernment follows a period in which the individual alone has been engaged in discovery, typically taking up to a year, but encompassing a lifetime of signs, yearnings, and preparation.
 In those initial weeks and months, an individual’s path of discernment may seem obscure.
 The task of apprehending the nature of what is happening, and how to proceed, including the notion of speaking to others about emerging vocational inklings, initially may be confusing and daunting.

-The journey of discernment is one that requires faithful responsiveness for each Christian since s/he is likely to encounter unique circumstances, questions, and challenges.
+The journey of discernment is one that requires faithful responsiveness for each Christian since they are likely to encounter unique circumstances, questions, and challenges.
 For some, the journey may move quickly; for others, the process may be more gradual or elongated.
 Nonetheless, some general guidelines follow that may help shape the journey’s path.